rclark1212/alexandria/README.md

 - added bar scanner capability (embedded - does not require download)
 - extra error cases found

-Other issues seen:
+Other issues seen/resolved/changed:
 - added default value for preferences/settings
 - eliminated goback button on detail view (against android guidelines)
-- cleared info when scanning again
+- cleared info when scanning next book
 - fixed rotate in detail view when on phone
 - "fix" UI style change between portrait/landscape on tablet (this is really a design decision but think this design works better and it also fixes bad back button behavior and losing detail view on rotate).
+Keep 2 pane in both views on tablet.
 - "fix" the back stack behavior of back button.
 This might be intentional but it does not match google GMS app behavior.
 And it introduces confusion (in my opinion) and some UI challenges.
-Remove the back stack behavior (don't ever go more than 2 deep).
+Remove the back stack behavior (don't ever go more than 1 deep).
 - fix overdraw on detail view when there is no network (have a valid image web url but can't load it)
 - fix title bar changing when rotating/suspend.
 TO BE CLEAR - when nav tray open will be app name.
 After selection, goes to subfunction name
 - preserve 2nd pane visibility through rotate/suspend.
 - fix landscape button layout on add book
-- Fix bug introduced by my changes above.
-When selecting book on phone, add list view to back stack
 - Fix unitialized loader in book list view (was resulting in no loader callback updates for when underlying data changed)
 - Fix null pointer on empty database when running for first time
 - Verified no hardcoded strings
 - Fixed layouts to support RtoL languages (start,end)
-- Updated nav one last time.
-While google photos does not save back stack on nav entries, for alexandria it is kind of weird to select "About" and have back button drop you back to launcher.
-Change so scan/about drops you back to list of books (see navigation below)
-- Updating pref settings to use a string resource instead of hardcode (missed that one above).
 - Updated about box text.
 - Add missing accessibility to search edit box.
 - Change nav drawer to top level view only (per google guidelines and photo, newstand examples).
 Implement back button for nav drawer on detail view.
+See navigation below.
 - Moved about dialog from nav drawer to options menu

-Remaining issues to address:
-accessibility testing
-unit test
-android:contentDescription
+- fix important/valid lint issues
+- fix delete bug in phone view (call onBackPressed instead of pop stack)

 Potential remaining Work: